rorochaudhary/sudoku/README.md

 # sudoku
-Solution verifier/checker for the class Sudoku puzzle game in Python.
+Solution verifier/checker for the classic Sudoku puzzle game in Python.